-- On receipt, Academic Services will acknowledge safe receipt of the report.
+- On receipt, Academic Governance and Policy will acknowledge safe receipt of the report.
 It is then forwarded to the relevant subject leader and copied to the relevant Head of School for information.

 - The Head of Academic Governance and Quality reads all external examiners' reports and makes comments or raises questions pertaining to the issues raised by the external examiner for the attention of subject leaders.

 - Subject leaders are asked to write a response to their external examiner, advising of any action taken/to be taken (or reasons why action is not taken) on issues raised by the external examiner and Head of Academic Governance and Quality.
-This response is copied to Academic Services.
+This response is copied to the department.

 - The Head of Academic Governance and Quality writes an overview report of all external examiners' reports which accompanies the annual reports to the University's Academic Quality and Standards Committee.

 - Annual reports form an important part of the Academic Developmental reporting process undertaken by course teams.